Learning and thinking differences that cause trouble with reading

 It can also impact

-reading comprehension.
+.
 So kids with dyslexia might have trouble answering questions about something they read.
-They might even avoid reading altogether—especially situations when they have to read out loud.
+They might even avoid reading altogether — especially situations when they have to read out loud.

 What it is: ADHD is a common condition that makes it hard to focus.
 It can also cause trouble with self-control, organization, and other skills called executive function.
 One key skill ADHD affects is called working memory.
 This is the ability to hold on to information and use it later.